 An example from my own life is when I thought (and likely said out loud) that “I wouldn’t like SoulCycle because I enjoy regular biking.”
 Had I adhered to that statement without trying SoulCycle, I might have prevented myself from an enjoyable experience.
 Spoiler alert: tried it and it was not my cup of tea.
 But that assumption of how I would feel became an excuse for why I wouldn’t need to try it and rebuffed my girlfriend’s requests for me to join her for months.

 We often do the same thing with food.
-Of course, there are many reasons people don’t like certain foods — textures, flavors, previous experiences, etc., but we don’t recognize our tastes can change.
-We often view likes/dislikes as binary (seems like we revert to binaries a lot huh).
+Of course, there are many reasons people don’t like certain foods — textures, flavors, previous experiences, etc., but our tastes can change.
+We view likes/dislikes as binary (seems like we revert to binaries a lot huh).
 It’s all too common to hear “I don’t like sushi” or “I don’t like mushrooms.”
 The issue is that we often close the door and assume that’s how we’ll always feel.
 It might be worth reframing some of these likes/dislikes as “I don’t like mushrooms… right now.”
 It’s a slight change that allows a bit more wiggle room for the possible changes in our tastes and interests.

 Maybe you’ll dislike mushrooms forever and that’s totally reasonable.
 But what if you find that there’s a mushroom dish you enjoy?
 A person’s place on the “openness to new experiences” is a factor in this scenario, but so is the language we use around likes/dislikes.

-I’m not here to suggest that we can’t say “always” or “never” or that we stop saying we like/dislike things.
+I’m not here to suggest that we can’t say “always” or “never” or stop saying we like/dislike things.
 Some circumstances call for absolutes.
 “I will never live on Pluto” seems like a reasonable statement.
 Likes/dislikes aren’t the issue, it’s how we internalize those preferences and write them in stone that I take issue with.
 It would be absurd to suggest that everything be caveated or have an asterisk next to it like “I don’t like mushrooms… right now.”
 While I agree with the sentiment, the specificity isn’t valuable.
 Like with labels, just keep an open mind.

 Finit

 What you should take away from the above is the need for an open mind and a healthy dose of skepticism.
 Labels and absolutes will always (ha) have their rightful place in language.
 Labels can dramatically oversimplify the world we live in and the views of others.
 Labels can cause us to blindly follow and adhere to views/beliefs that we didn’t take the time to contemplate ourselves.
 They can also foster community and bring about shared experiences with others.
 Absolutes can influence our decisions as well, whether we create self-fulfilling prophecies or stick by our statements even when evidence suggests we should reconsider.
-Keeping an open mind, recognizing the limits that labels and absolutes have and can impose, and being understanding of others when they use them can help us all be better humans.
+Keeping an open mind, recognizing the limits that labels and absolutes have and can impose, and empathizing with others when they use them can help us all be better humans.